Sleep Apnea Treatment

 There is no single answer as to what causes sleep apnea.
 Although some patients are prone to the condition because of their small airways or enlarged tonsils, certain health and lifestyle factors may increase your risk of this sleep disorder.
 Risk factors include:

 - High blood pressure

-Herbst appliances have been used for many years to treat sleep apnea and jaw misalignment.
+SomnoDent® Herbst Advance™ appliances have been used to treat sleep apnea and jaw misalignment for many years.
+Similar to Klearway products, Herbst oral appliances are easy to care for and made of flexible materials to fit comfortably around your teeth and gums.
 The device is fully adjustable and small for easy transport.
-Similar to Klearway products, Herbst appliances are easy to care for and made of flexible materials to fit comfortably against your gums.